zkrising/Tachi/docs/docs/contributing/setup.md

 	If you do that, make sure you open the terminal in that folder, so your Tachi repo will save there!

+Open a terminal and type the following commands:

 ```sh
 # This will create a folder called Tachi on your PC.
 # It'll create it wherever your terminal is currently open in.